Nero09/LSF-on-aws-cloud/README.md

 2. Run 012-efs.yaml to create EFS shared file storage.

 3. Run 021-lsf-master-cn.yaml via cloudformation
   LSF software path are the S3 buckets where you locate your LSF software & licence.

-4. At EC2 console, change LSFMasterEC2 iam role to a role with administator access

-5. Run 031-dcv-login-server-cn.yaml via cloudformation
+4. Run 031-dcv-login-server-cn.yaml via cloudformation

 In the Stack Failure Options, we recommend choosing **Preserve successfully provisioned resources**.
 This preserves the resources of the CloudFormation Stack instead of cleaning up stack on deployment failure, thereby facilitating debug.